Enjoy up to 30% tax relief & tax-free dividends with Venture Capital Trusts.

-VCTs (Venture Capital Trusts) are a type of Investment Company that invests in small UK businesses.
-Because the Government wants to encourage investment into these growing businesses, VCTs provide several generous tax benefits.
-VCTs can potentially give you higher returns but they also come with extra risks, as the companies they invest in can be harder to sell.
+VCTs are a type of investment in small early-stage companies.
+The Government wants to encourage investment into these growing businesses and offers generous tax benefits.
+VCTs can potentially give you higher returns but they do come with extra risks, as the companies they invest in can be harder to sell.

 Submit basic details and we will match you with an adviser with experience working with individuals similar to you.